ARM9/bass/doc/basics.md

 macroName(<parameterA>, <parameterB>, ...)
 ```

-If a macro is not matched, there is no error, the literal macroName(...) will be passed along to the assembly phase.
+If a macro is not matched, there is no error and the literal macroName(...) will be passed along to the assembly phase.
 Note that macros cannot appear inside expressions: the macro invocation must be the entire statement.

-You can also use labels in macros.
-But because expanded macros are passed directly to the assembler, a macro with a label name cannot be expanded twice in the same scope, or the label name will be declared twice, resulting in an error.
-The special token `{#}` can be used in a label name, where it will be substituted with a numeric value that increments every time a macro is invoked.
+Labels can also be used witnin macros.
+But since expanded macros are passed directly to the assembler, a macro with a label name cannot be expanded twice in the same scope or the label name will be declared twice, resulting in an error.
+The special token `{#}` can be used in a label name, where it will be substituted with a numeric value that increments each time a macro is invoked.

 Example:
 ```as